symfony/symfony-docs/best_practices/security.rst

     API only), we recommend having only *one* firewall entry with the ``anonymous`` key enabled.

 Most applications only have one authentication system and one set of users.
 For this reason, you only need *one* firewall entry.
-There are exceptions of course, especially if you have separated web and API sections on your site.
+If you have separated web and API sections on your site, you will need more firewall entries.
 But the point is to keep things simple.

 Additionally, you should use the ``anonymous`` key under your firewall.
 If you need to require users to be logged in for different sections of your